 Relationships between Health Literacy and personal background (such as level of education, age, race/ethnicity, health information resources, and medical care access) were also examined.
 Among other findings, adults with Below Basic or Basic health literacy were less likely than adults with higher health literacy to get information about health issues from written materials, being more likely informed by radio and television sources.
 While there are biases in all information sources, we know commercial radio, television, and their aims – delivery of sponsored product information intended to produce sales.

 We will help you markedly improve your HL with unique learning strategies, as well as by contributing to your awareness and understanding of new health-related and medical care information presented to the market and from much less easily accessible sources.
 If diligent and vigorous in your application of our strategies, as well as attentive to supplementary information, you will be healthier, more fit and should experience year-over-year medical care related savings.
-Become HL-proficient independent of us, or complement your independent development and speed up your improvement by working with us as your health and medical care Adviser or Coach.
+Your Health Matters.
+Become HL-proficient independent of us, or complement your independent development and speed up your improvement by working with us.
+ISG Health will serve as your health and medical care Adviser or Coach.